The Trucking Terms Your Mom Warned You About

 The quantity of freight required to fill a trailer; usually more than 10,000 pounds.

 Trucking company which dedicates trailers to a single shipper's cargo, as opposed to an LTL carrier.
+Most truck drivers begin a trucking career with PAM Transport and USA Truck.
+Both are truckload carriers.

 Person who operates a yard tractor.